kobezzza/Escaper/README.md

 ### Escaper.replace(str, how?, store?): string

 Replaces all found blocks `' ... '`, `" ... "`, `` ` ... ` ``, `/ ... /`, `// ...`, `/* ... */` to
-escape blocks in a string and returns a new string.
+escape blocks from the specified string and returns a new string.

 **Arguments**